Thetan-ILW/Irizz-Theme/README.md

 - Replace `userdata/avatar.{imageFormat}` with your desired avatar image.
 - Replace `userdata/game_icon.{imageFormat}` with your custom game icon.
 - Add audio files to `moddedgame/irizz/sounds/start/` to customize the start sound.
-- Add background images to `'userdata/background/`.
+- Add background images to `'userdata/backgrounds/`.
 If the chart does not have it's own background image, random image from this directory will be loaded instead.

-Note: Customization options are subject to change in future updates, with plans to consolidate all customization within the `userdata` directory and include easier localization and color theme selection.

 ## Installation